terraform-azurerm-examples/terraform-bootstrap/README.md

 Can output a backend.tf file if var.backend is specified.

-**Add diagram and more info plus list of variables**
+**Add diagram and more info plus list of variables.**

 ## Example use

-You can then refer to the key vault's secrets to drive servicce principal usage
+You can then refer to the key vault's secrets to drive service principal usage

 ### backend.tf